milicatesic7/kdramahub/README.md

 # KDramaHub

-Welcome to KDramaHub — cozy and aesthetic web app for all things K-Drama!
+Welcome to KDramaHub: cozy and aesthetic web app for all things K-Drama!
 Discover trending shows, search your favorites, manage your own watchlist, and even get AI-powered drama recommendations based on your preferences

 ## Features